UmmeHabibaAnha/recipe_app/README.md

 Specify the Flutter SDK path in your Android Studio settings

-##Package used in this project
+## Package used in this project

 http - A composable, Future-based library for making HTTP requests.

-A few resources to get you started if this is your first Flutter project:
+## How to run the appA few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)